dotnet/docs/docs/csharp/language-reference/operators/pointer-related-operators.md

 - Subtract two pointers
 - Increment or decrement a pointer

-You cannot perform those operations with pointers of type `void*`.
+You can't perform those operations with pointers of type `void*`.

 For information about supported arithmetic operations with numeric types, see [Arithmetic operators](arithmetic-operators.md).